stocker88/nextjswebsite/_posts/attribution_profit_drivers.md

 ---
 title: 'How to Beat the SP500 Stock Market'
 excerpt: 'The market is like a big financial playground made up of different industries, like technology and healthcare.
 Imagine it as a team of 500 players, each player being a stock from various companies.
 All these players work together, and their performance affects how well the entire team, or market, is doing.
-Performance Attribution Analytics tell you what Industries and Stocks you should Buy: you can become the next Warren Buffett and learn how to beat the stock market.'
+Performance Attribution Analytics tell you what Industries and Stocks you should Buy.
+Did you miss on Tesla, Nvidia and Roblox?
+We will teach you how to become the next Warren Buffett and beat the stock market.'
 seoExcerpt: 'By understanding what positions are driving your profits and practising with Virtual Trading, you can become the next Warren Buffett and learn how to beat the stock market.'
 coverImage: '/assets/blog/attribution/performance_attribution.jpg'
 date: '2023-09-20T05:35:07.322Z'